 Does bone grafting add more time to the implant process?

-Yes, it takes several months for new bone to grow in the jaw.
+Yes, it takes four to six months for new bone to grow in the jaw.
+Blood vessels from the area must grow into the area and re-populate the graft with living bone tissue.
 Once the bone is adequately rejuvenated, our doctors can resume the implant process.

 What is recovery from bone grafting like?

 Bone grafting may cause some post-op soreness for a few days, but typically this mild pain can be managed with over-the-counter medications.
 Any necessary prescriptions will be discussed at your appointment.